Military operations other than war: Select Australian deployments

 Current Australian deployments include the UN Assistance Mission in Afghanistan (UNAMA); the UN Assistance Mission for Iraq (UNAMI); the UN Peacekeeping Force in Cyprus (UNFICYP); the UN Truce Supervision Organization (UNTSO); the UN Integrated Mission in Timor-Leste (UNMIT); the UN Mission in the Sudan (UNMIS); and the UN–African Union Mission in Darfur (UNAMID).

 Canada

-The curriculum of Canada's military training programs includes MOOTW.
-Canadian peacekeeping is well publicised in Canada.
+The curriculum of the Canadian Armed Forces's training programs includes MOOTW.
+In the 20th century Canadian peacekeeping was well publicised in Canada.